SHIPBOARD HABITABILITY IMPROVEMENT PROGRAM

-For more details and for a complete long term project summary schedule, view the Long Range Plan.
-For a complete compartmental historical and planned project listing by ship, see Project Chronology by Ship.
-For detailed planning milestones for those projects within a sixteen month window, search the Ship Project Status Report (Bluebook).
+For a complete long term project summary schedule, view the Long Range Plan.
+For a complete compartmental historical and planned project listing by ship, see Habitability Project Chronology by Ship.
+For detailed planning milestones for those projects within a sixteen month window, search the Ship Project Status Report (Blue Book).

 Approximately 14 months before work is scheduled, the ship's Commanding Officer will be notified of the intended work, including compartment numbers.
 At that time, changes and modifications may be requested and will be considered, as long as the requests meet the selection criteria, and there is sufficient time, money and material available to accomplish the proposed work scope.